| History This patient had about a six-month history of weight loss

 dose (i.e., patients who had pelvic radiation or elderly patients

+who had prior chemotherapy).
 This patient has had six cycles of capecitabine.
 He tolerated

 the first four cycles well, the fifth cycle less well and